-As we walked to return our skates, the kids noticed a group of people roasting marshmallows, around one of the fire pits.
-Ryder and Siella love making s’mores, so what better way to end the day than sitting around the fire with family.
-With a chocolate and graham cracker high, we headed back to our suite for an early bedtime to get ready for the next morning.
+As we walked to return our skates, the kids noticed a group of people roasting marshmallows.
+They were all around one of the fire pits.
+Ryder and Siella love making s’mores!
+What better way to end the day than sitting around the fire with family.
+With a chocolate and graham cracker high, we headed back to our suite.
+We had an early bedtime to get ready for the next morning.
+The best time to hit the slopes is always the morning before it gets too busy.
+The fire pit was made perfection and we headed back to our comfortable rooms to get a full night of sleep after being on the mountain road.

 Before our lunch together, we headed over check on the kids.
 To our surprise, and right before our eyes, we saw a boy looking like Ryder heading down the beginners slope.
 Both of us questioned if it was him, as we expected him to still be learning the basics at the kiddie lift.
 Ryder was smiling ear to ear, loving every minute on the snow.
 His instructor informed us that he had graduated from the training area by 1pm, so they went up the chair lift.
 To say we were blown aways was a complete understatement.
 Siella was enjoying herself as well, spending most of her time in the training area, perfecting her “pizza stance.”